Is It Low FODMAP?

 Label reading

-Hidden trigger checklist
+Hidden high-FODMAP checklist

 Garlic, onion, inulin, lactose, wheat, polyols, and serving-size traps made scannable.